Saurabhchopraofficial/anz_test/README.md

 6. To generate HTML report, run the below command-

-    npm run report:generate
+    npm run report

-    The report will be generated inside cypress/reports/mochawesome.html
+    An HTML report will be generated inside cypress/reports/html folder